Tea Tree Oil For Scabies: How It Works, Usage, And Safety

 Image: Shutterstock

 Tea tree essential oil is an extremely effective and natural way to treat scabies.
 It is mainly due to its antimicrobial, insecticidal, and anti-inflammatory properties (due to the presence of Terpinen-4-ol) that this oil works on many skin conditions, including scabies.
+Tea tree oil benefits the skin with its ability to soothe inflammation and combat infections makes it a powerful remedy for various skin issues.
 It is also proven to be effective in managing pruritic skin conditions (skin conditions that cause itching) (2).

 A study examined the effect of tea tree oil on scabies mites and concluded that it could be used as an alternative treatment method for controlling scabies in humans as well as animals (3).